-In 2018, carbon dioxide (CO2) emissions from fossil fuel combustion (burning) for energy were equal to about 75% of total U.S. anthropogenic GHG emissions (based on 100-year global warming potential) and about 93% of total U.S. anthropogenic CO2 emissions.
-Carbon dioxide emissions from other anthropogenic sources and activities were about 7% of total CO2 emissions and about 6% of total GHG emissions.
+In 2019, CO2 emissions accounted for about 80% of total U.S. anthropogenic GHG emissions (based on 100-year global warming potential).
+Fossil fuel combustion (burning) for energy accounted for 74% of total U.S. GHG emissions and for 92% of total U.S. anthropogenic CO2 emissions.
+CO2 emissions from other anthropogenic sources and activities were about 6% of total GHG emissions and 8% of total CO2 emissions.

 Other greenhouse gases

 The U.S. and international GHG emissions estimates include several other GHG that are emitted as a result of human activity: